FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 9. If SCS curve number method (INFMETHOD = 2) is used, it is assumed that the channel infiltration is negligible.
    Simulate channel infiltration with the Green-Ampt method.

-10. With the SCS curve number method (INFMETHOD = 2), assign the AB- STRSCS variable in Line 5 to the abstraction (inches or mm).
+10. With the SCS curve number method (INFMETHOD = 2), assign the ABSTRSCS variable in Line 5 to the abstraction (inches or mm).
     If ABSTRSCS = 0.0, the abstraction value is automatically computed using the SCS method.

 11. The infiltration parameters can be estimated from the tables in the Reference Manual.